Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 > ### `DatabaseObject.cs`
 > - Tables and views have metadata that does not apply to stored procedures, most notably Columns, Primary Keys, and Relationships.
 > - As such, we create a `StoredProcedureDefinition` class to hold procedure-relevant info - i.e. procedure parameter metadata.
 >     - We also add an `ObjectType` attribute on a `DatabaseObject` for more robust checking of whether it represents a table, view, or stored procedure vs. just null-checking the `TableDefinition` and `StoredProcedureDefinition` attributes.
->     - The `StoredProcedureDefinition` class houses a Dictionary, `Parameters`, of strings to `ParameterDefinition`s, where the strings are procedure parameter names as defined in sql.
+>     - The `StoredProcedureDefinition` class houses a Dictionary, `Parameters`, of strings to `ParameterDefinition`s, where the strings are procedure parameter names as defined in sql and `ResultSet` containing resultSet fieldName and ResultSet fieldType of the stpred procedure result.
 >     - `ParameterDefinition` class houses all useful parameter metadata, such as its data type in sql, corresponding CLR/.NET data type, whether it has a default value specified in config, and the default value config defines.
 It also holds parameter type (IN/OUT), but this isn't currently being used.

 <br/>